welenofsky/superlists-deploy-tools/README.md

 vagrant up
 ```

 Now you can see the superlists source code in the sites folder in the current directory where you executed vagrant up.
+You should also be able to see the superlists app at http://localhost:8080/

 #### Provisioning a remote Ubuntu server